Harrington Park (homestead): Garden

 Later plantings of trees and shrubs date from the early and mid-twentieth century and include plantings made by the Fairfax family.
 These include more deciduous species such as Chinese elm (Ulmus parvifolia), Chinese pistachio (Pistacia sinensis), swamp cypress (Taxodium distichum), Illawarra flame tree (Brachychiton acerifolius), evergreen species such as African and fruiting olive trees (Olea europaea var. cuspidata and O.e. var. europaea), hedging species such as Italian buckthorn (Rhamnus alaternus), sky flower (Duranta plumieri), large leaved privet (Ligustrum ovalifolium), Cotoneaster species, yellow jasmine (Jasminium humile), oleanders (Nerium oleander cv.s) etc.

 Climbing cactus the "dragon fruit" (Hylocereus undatus) from Honduras and Central America climbs over a garden wall near the western entry gate.
-Clumping orchid cactus (x Disocactus ackermannii cv. (scarlet) is underplanted under some of the Mediterranean cypresses to the house's north.
+Clumping orchid cactus (x Disocactus ackermannii cv. scarlet) is underplanted under some of the Mediterranean cypresses to the house's north.

 The driveway is of crushed laterite.
 It has been patched and repaired over the decades with a variety of gravels.

-A tennis court in bitumen dating from the c.1960s is to the north-east of the homestead and to the east was an area of glasshouses and a former gardener's cottage.
+A tennis court in bitumen dating from the is to the north-east of the homestead and to the east was an area of glasshouses and a former gardener's cottage.
 A study or retreat built by Sir Warwick Fairfax in the vicinity of the gardener's cottage is secluded by surrounding hedges of African olives, planted by Fairfax (pers.comm., Stuart Read & Lester Tropman, site visit, 7/11/2011).